Bobby Dalbec Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 3.93 team ERA ranks seventh across all MLB pitching staffs.
+- The Orioles have a 3.91 team ERA that ranks seventh among all MLB pitching staffs.

-- Orioles pitchers combine to surrender 177 home runs (1.1 per game), the seventh-fewest in baseball.
+- Orioles pitchers combine to give up 177 home runs (1.1 per game), the fifth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.